Open Actively Recruiting

 - Any acute or chronic psychiatric diagnoses that, in the opinion of the investigator, make the participant ineligible for participation.

-- Any vaccination within 30 days prior to entry.
+- Any vaccination within 30 days prior to entry with the exception of SARS-CoV-2

 - NOTE: Individuals who require vaccination must delay screening for the study until 30 days after receiving the last injection.